Cleveland Heights, Ohio – City Ordinances

 373.08 RECKLESS OPERATION; CONTROL, COURSE AND SPEED.

-(b) Without exercising reasonable and ordinary control over such bicycle;
+(2) Without exercising reasonable and ordinary control over such bicycle or mobility device;

-(b) Where bicycle racks or other such devices to park bicycles are provided in a commercial area, park, school or other such place, no person shall park a bicycle in such area, except in the rack provided or other fixture designated for such purpose.
+(b) Where bicycle or mobility device racks or other such devices to park bicycles or mobility devices are provided in a commercial area, park, school or other such place, no person shall park a bicycle or mobility device in such area, except in the rack provided or other fixture designated for such purpose.

-(c) A bicycle or skateboard may be operated or ridden upon any public sidewalk in the City except where signs are erected prohibiting such operation.
+(e) A bicycle, mobility device, or skateboard may be operated or ridden upon any public sidewalk in the City except where signs are erected prohibiting such operation.

 373.10 MOTORIZED BICYCLE OPERATION, EQUIPMENT AND LICENSE.